dcac/dcac.github.io/_posts/reviews/2015-05-26-poltergeist.md

 position: '“Story By” Credit'
 split_name: false
 tags:
-  - Brad Bird
-  - Damon Lindelof
+  - Steven Spielberg
-  - Disney
+  - horror
-  - George Clooney
+  - remake
-  - nostalgia
+  - Jared Harris
 ---
 This is a milestone in your career – the first time one of your films has ever been re-made.
 The proposition must have felt… otherworldly.
 Someone comes along and tells you they can reconnect with a long deceased property and bring it back to life.
 You were probably confused and skeptical.
 Could it really be done?
 Surely these hucksters were only looking to make a buck.
 But your confusion probably gave way to curiosity, then suspense, culminating with: “Sure, why not give it a try.
 It can’t hurt, right?”